Detroit Pistons Could Sign Isaiah Thomas In Free Agency, Per ‘247 Sports’

 Detroit would make a lot of sense for Thomas.
 Reggie Jackson simply hasn’t gotten the job done as the starting point guard and Stan Van Gundy was just fired from his head coaching position.
 Bringing in a piece like Thomas would be a low-risk move for a fraction of the price that Thomas would have gone for if he hadn’t gotten hurt.

 Blake Griffin and Andre Drummond need more help if the Pistons are going to make a run to the playoffs.
-Thomas may not be the piece that powers them to the playoffs, but if he can turn things around he could get back to being a 20 points per game scorer.
+Thomas may not be the piece that powers them to the playoffs, but if he can turn things around he could get back to being a 20-points-per-game scorer.
 That kind of production from the point guard spot would be a huge step in the right direction.

 In 2017, Detroit finished the year with a 39-43 record.
 That record wasn’t good enough to get them into the playoffs.